 If you don't have access to a computer to register for conferences, please contact your child's teacher directly.

-Grade 5 students will be taking the MCA science test during the week of May 6th - 10th.
+Grade 5 students will be taking the MCA science test during the time frame of March 8th- May 14th.

 *All MCA testing is online only.